ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-244] Clean up everything `Book` related.
 - [x] [MERNSTACK-226] When you click somewhere else besides the dropdown menu, the dropdown should close in Navbar.jsx
 - [x] [MERNSTACK-246] Add useSnackbar notification after successful profile image upload.
-- [ ] [MERNSTACK-248] Get search results if companies match.
+- [x] [MERNSTACK-248] Get search results if companies match.
 - [ ] [MERNSTACK-250] Add `Industry` to `Company` registration form and edit form.
-- [ ] [MERNSTACK-251] Create a find route in the backend for finding results when using the search input on the homepage
+- [x] [MERNSTACK-251] Create a find route in the backend for finding results when using the search input on the homepage
 - [ ] [MERNSTACK-252] Filter search results from users that already are in a pending invite
+- [x] [MERNSTACK-253] Remove `hashedPassword` from the user object before sending it to the frontend.
+- [ ] [MERNSTACK-254] Add phone number to `User` model routes and registration form.
+- [ ] [MERNSTACK-255] When user clicks logout, there should be a "Go back" or "Stay logged in"  option available on the /logout page.
+- [ ] [MERNSTACK-256] BUG: Related to MERNSTACK-257.
+Sometimes it is possible to accept a invite twice an you become owner of the company twice.
+Saving a new company owner should check that the owner not already is owner.
+- [ ] [MERNSTACK-257] BUG: Related to MERNSTACK-256.
+After becoming owner you can still get an invite for a company you already own, so the "received pending invites" have to check if the receiver isnt already owner and otherwise the invite should cancel.
+- [ ]

 ## Technologies